judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-10-28-petra-jordan-destination-guide.markdown

 ---
 title:			The Lost City of Petra is More Amazing Than I Ever Imagined
 date:			2018-10-28 10:00:54 Z
-categories: 	Jordan
+categories:		jordan
 tags:			travel guide
 author:			judsonlmoore
 layout:			post
-comments: 		true
 featured:		true
 hidden:			true
 excerpt:		Petra is one of the New7Wonders of the World and it is no surprise!
 There is so much more to Petra than meets the eye.
 description:	Petra is one of the New7Wonders of the World and it is no surprise!
 There is so much more to Petra than meets the eye.
 Read now why a visit to Petra is a must for anyone visiting Israel or Jordan.
 image:			../assets/images/2018/05/petra-jordan-al-khazneh-treasury.jpg

 ---